Mysterium-sch/Dockers/README.md

 Instructions for each Docker

-Cam:
+Jetson:

-Cam is a docker for the UI-3251LE-C-HQ IDS Camera to run with ROS
+Jetson is a docker that contains the flir_camera_driver for noetic ROS

-1. Download appropriate dockerfile and ids software (they need to be in same directory)
+1. Download the appropriate dockerfile (Jetson -> nano)
-2. extract the tds software to the directory with the dockerfile
+2. Download the 2.2.0.48 Spinnacker SDK and extract it to the same directory as the dockerfile ii.
+Go inside the spinnacker directory and then inside the folder with the proper aritecture ii. extract the tar.gz
-3. Build dockerfile (docker build . -f Dockerfile_Cam -t cam)
-4. create data foulder in same directory
-5. Run xhost +local:root
-4. In another terminal run sudo dockerd
-6. use this command to run the docker file: docker run -it --privileged -v "data:/catkin_ws/data" --device=/dev/bus/usb/002/016 -e "DISPLAY" -e "QT_X11_NO_MITSHM=1" -v "/tmp/.X11-unix:/tmp/.X11-unix:rw" --net=host cam:latest /usr/sbin/init

-Note: the device and tag may differ from computer to computer

-7. Run sudo /etc/init.d/ueyeusbdrc start and sudo /etc/init.d/ueyeethdrc start
-8. Run source /opt/ros/noetic/setup.bash and devel/setup.bash
-9. Run roslaunch ueye_cam rgb8.launch

-This should launch the camera
+3. Build the docker file
+4. Run the docker image
+ii.
+Once inside, go inside the spinnacker directory, then the proper aritecture, then proceed to the location of the install file ii.
+Run the install script ii. cd /catkin_ws ii. source /opt/ros/noetic/setup.bash ii. catkin_make

 Okvis: